Diego Cartaya

-Diego Armando Cartaya (born September 7, 2001) is a Venezuelan professional baseball catcher in the San Francisco Giants organization.
+Diego Armando Cartaya (born September 7, 2001) is a Venezuelan professional baseball catcher who is a free agent.

 Career

 Los Angeles Dodgers

 Cartaya was rated as MLB Pipeline's top international prospect when he signed with the Los Angeles Dodgers on July 2, 2018.
 He made his professional debut in 2019 with the Dodgers Arizona League affiliates, hitting .281 in 41 games.
 He was rated as the Dodgers ninth best prospect going into the 2020 season. and was added to the Dodgers 60-man player pool for the pandemic affected season.
 In 2021, with the Rancho Cucamonga Quakes he appeared in 31 games and hit .298 with 10 homers and 31 RBI.
 However, he was placed on the injured list on August 1 with a strained hamstring and missed the rest of the season.
 He was selected to represent the Dodgers at the 2022 All-Star Futures Game.
 Cartaya was selected by the Dodgers as their 2022 Branch Rickey Minor League Player of the Year.
 He appeared in 33 games for the Quakes and 62 games for the Great Lakes Loons, hitting a combined .254 with 22 home runs and 72 RBI.

 On November 15, 2022, the Dodgers added Cartaya to their 40-man roster to protect him from the Rule 5 draft, and assigned him to the Double-A Tulsa Drillers to begin the 2023 season.
 With Tulsa, he played in 93 games, hitting .189 with 19 homers and 57 RBI.
 Cartaya was again optioned to Double-A Tulsa to begin the 2024 season.
 He was promoted to the Triple-A Oklahoma City Baseball Club on June 25.
 Between the two levels, he played in 95 games, batting .221 with 11 homers and 52 RBI.
 Cartaya was designated for assignment on January 3, 2025 and removed from the roster.

 Following the 2024 season, Cartaya played winter league baseball for the Tiburones de La Guaira of the Venezuelan Professional Baseball League.